-Note that the analyzer distinguishes between long and short presses of the buttons.
+Note that the analyzer distinguishes between long and short presses of the glass touch areas (buttons).
 Normally to operate the analyzer one must perform short presses (less than 1 second), the button must be released after the beep.

 8 Operating the Analyzer